ceifeirocv/bar-manager-api/README.md

 1. **Database Connection**: Ensure PostgreSQL is running and `DATABASE_URL` is correct
 2. **Admin User Creation**: Check that all admin environment variables are set
-3. **Port Conflicts**: Change the `PORT` environment variable if 3000 is in use
+3. **Port Conflicts**: Default port is 4000, change the `PORT` environment variable if needed
+4. **Better Auth Secret**: Ensure `BETTER_AUTH_SECRET` is set for production
+5. **CORS Issues**: Check that your frontend URL is properly configured in the CORS settings

 ### Logs

 The server provides helpful console output for:

-- Server startup status
+- Server startup status and port information
 - Admin user creation status
 - Database connection issues
+- Authentication attempts
+- API request logging

+### Development Tips

+- Use `pnpm db:studio` to visually inspect and manage your database
+- Check the terminal output for detailed error messages
+- Use the `api.rest` file for testing API endpoints during development
+- Enable TypeScript strict mode for better code quality

+---

+## 📄 License

+ISC License

+## 🤝 Contributing

+1. Fork the repository
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request